-The Bard Debate Union is a community of students, faculty, and staff committed to promoting the values of civic discourse, dialogue, and debate throughout the Bard College community, the greater Hudson Valley region of New York, and the world at large.
+The Bard Debate Union is a community of students, faculty, and staff committed to promoting the values of civic discourse, dialogue, and debate on Bard’s campus, in the local community, and across Bard’s national and international networks.

 The Bard Debate Union represents a union of both a student club and a college-sponsored team.
 As a club, the BDU organizes meetings, workshops, and events on campus and in the local community.
 As a team, the BDU prepares for, attends, and participates in inter-collegiate debate competitions.